-- Section 1 of the form collects, at the time of hire, identifying information about the employee (and preparer or translator if used), and requires the employee to attest to whether the employee is a U.S. citizen, noncitizen national, lawful permanent resident, or noncitizen authorized to work in the United States. - Section 2 of the form collects, within three days of the employee's hire, information about the employer and information regarding the employee's identity and employment authorization.
-The employee must present original documentation evidencing the employee's identity and employment authorization, which the employer must review. - Supplement A, Preparer and/or Translator Certification for Section 1, is completed when employees have preparers or translators assist them in completing Section 1 of Form I-9. - Supplement B, Reverification and Rehire (formerly Section 3), is primarily used to verify the continued employment authorization of the employee.
+- Section 1 of the form collects, at the time of hire, identifying information about the employee (and preparer or translator if used), and requires the employee to attest to whether the employee is a U.S. citizen, noncitizen national, lawful permanent resident, or noncitizen authorized to work in the United States. - Section 2 of the form collects, within three days of the employee's hire, identifying information about the employer and information regarding the employee's identity and employment authorization.
+The employee must present original documentation evidencing the employee's identity and employment authorization, which the employer must review.
+This documentation must be physically examined by the employer unless using an approved DHS procedure.
+Special procedures instituted during the COVID-19 pandemic have ended.
+An employee must be provided with the list of acceptable documents and may choose from the list at their discretion.
+An employer may not decide what documents must be presented. - Supplement A, Preparer, and/or Translator Certification for Section 1 is completed when employees have preparers or translators assist them in completing Section 1 of Form I-9. - Supplement B, Reverification and Rehire (formerly Section 3), is primarily used to verify the continued employment authorization of the employee.
 This Supplement is completed prior to the date that the employee's employment authorization or employment authorization documentation recorded in either Section 1 or Section 2 of the form expires, if applicable.
 This Supplement may also be used if the employee is rehired within three (3) years of the date of the initial completion of the form and to record a name change.

 Employers must maintain Forms I-9 for as long as an individual works for the employer and for the required retention period after the termination of an individual's employment (either three (3) years after the date of hire or one (1) year after the date employment ended, whichever is later).
-Also, employers must make their employees' Forms I-9 available for inspection upon request by officers of the Department of Homeland Security (DHS), the Immigrant and Employee Rights Section (IER) in the U.S. Department of Justice's Civil Rights Division, and the U.S. Department of Labor.
+Also, employers must make their employees' Forms I-9 available for inspection upon request by officers of the Department of Homeland Security (DHS), the Immigrant and Employee Rights Section (IER) in the US Department of Justice's Civil Rights Division, and the US Department of Labor.
 An employer's failure to ensure proper completion and retention of Forms I-9 may subject the employer to civil money penalties, and, in some cases, criminal penalties.